embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/data-fetching/template.md

 Notice that the behavior for the second scenario has changed.
 If we visit `/posts/1` first, and then click on `/posts`, we get a blocking promise.
 Storefront knows you haven't loaded all the `post` models yet, so instead of resolving instantly with the one post you happen to have in the store, it issues a network request for all posts and returns a blocking promise.
 In this way, you avoid the index route being in a state that you as the developer didn't intend.

 Storefront accomplishes this by tracking each query and its results individually.
-If you had previously been using `store.findAll` as a way of rendering all models in Ember Data's store, regardless of how they were loaded, then you should be aware that `loadRecords` is not a drop-in replacement for `findAll`.
+If you had previously been using `findAll` as a way of rendering all models in Ember Data's store, regardless of how they were loaded, then you should be aware that `loadRecords` is not a drop-in replacement for `findAll`.

-To correctly replace all calls to `findAll` with `loadRecords` you should also use `store.peekAll`:
+To correctly replace all calls to `findAll` with `loadRecords` you'll need to also use `store.peekAll`:

 ```diff